bibendi/dip/README.md

 ## Integration with shell

-Dip can be injected into current shell (ZSH or Bash).
+Dip can be injected into the current shell (ZSH or Bash).

 ```sh
 eval "$(dip console)"